THE FOUNDERS’ INSTITUTE

 Amy Savarie

-Amy Savarie is a 5th-grade teacher at Beacon Heights Elementary.
-She has been teaching for 12 years in 4th and 5th grades in Salt Lake City School District.
-She believes that teaching with primary sources helps students think critically, ask meaningful questions, and connect more deeply with the nation they live in today while understanding how it was shaped.
-In an upcoming project during the 2025–2026 school year, her students will examine the roles of technology, photography, and perspective in the Civil War through the analysis of historical photographs and the creation of their own original photograph.
+Amy Savarie is a 5th-grade teacher at Beacon Heights Elementary with 12 years of experience in 4th and 5th grades in Salt Lake City School District.
+She believes primary sources help students think critically, ask meaningful questions, and connect more deeply with the nation they live in while understanding how it was shaped.

 Dr. Anna Christiansen